 Common name of stonecrop is in reference to the fact that many hylotelephiums and sedums are typically found in the wild growing on rocky or stony ledges.
 Common name of live-forever is in reference to the vigorous and persistent characteristics of this plant which is easy to grow (will regenerate from a single leaf) and whose mature foliage will remain for some time on cut stems or uprooted plants without falling off.
 Common name of orpine comes from the Old French word orpiment in reference to an ancient variety of Sedum.

-A clump-forming perennial that features masses of tiny, star-like, carmine flowers in large, 3-6" across, flattened heads (cymes) atop stems of pale grayish-green, fleshy, succulent-like leaves growing in upright to slightly spreading clumps typically to 18" tall.
-Commonly called stonecrop in reference to the frequent sighting of the genus in the wild growing on rocks or stony ledges.
-Attractive to butterflies and bees.
-Long, late summer to fall bloom period.
-Foliage is effective throughout the growing season.
+'Brilliant' features masses of tiny, star-like, carmine flowers in large, 3-6" across, flattened heads (cymes) atop stems of pale grayish-green, fleshy, succulent-like leaves growing in upright to slightly spreading clumps typically to 18" tall.